-How might civic tech volunteers make everyday citizens’ reporting experience easier and more delightful?
+How might we make everyday citizens’ reporting experience easier and more delightful?

-In all honesty, the above statement was what we should have started this project with, but that didn’t happen.
-This lead to a few unfortunate turns of events in this project.
-But I’ve also learned a few lessons from it, and I will take them to my next projects.
-Mistakes aside, this project gave me an opportunity to experiment with things I did not have the chance to do much in my regular work, namely mobile design and product design.
+In all honesty, the above statement was what we should have started this volunteer project with, but that didn’t happen.
+I and a few Ottawa Civic Tech volunteers, who are eager to create tech solutions for civic problems in their free time, started this project with conviction.
+But a few unfortunate turns of events left the project half-finished.
+I did, however, learn a few valuable lessons that I will take to my next projects.
 Here is how it actually went.

 The current ways people can report non-emergency civic issues, like reporting a pothole, are through:

 - Submitting a service request through ServiceOttawa website